jesselicyber/cybersecurity-portfolio/README.md

 - Microsoft Entra ID

 ## About Me
 I'm passionate about learning IT by building hands-on home labs and real-world projects.
-This portfolio documents my progress as I develop practical experience with Windows Server, Active Directory, networking, virtualization, and system administration while preparing for an entry-level career in IT.
+This portfolio documents my progress as I develop practical experience with Windows Server, Active Directory, networking, virtualization, and system administration.
+My goal is to continue building practical skills while preparing for an entry-level IT Support or Help Desk role.